beaslowik/rsschool-cv/cv.md

 No commercial experience as a frontend developer.
 More than 10 years experience as a EU fund specialist.

 ## Education
-Jagiellonian University Masters Degree in Pollitical Sciences.
+Jagiellonian University Masters Degree in Political Sciences.

 ## English
 Level B2